-- You have 60 calendar days to file an appeal once you have received the notice that your services were denied, suspended, terminated, or reduced. - If you want to continue to receive your same level of services while your local appeal is pending, you have 10 days to include the request with your appeal. - You can request an expedited "quick" appeal decision if waiting 60 calendar days for a decision would cause you serious harm. - All comments, documents, records, and other information submitted by you or your representative will be taken into account at whatever point it is submitted in the appeal process. - Your appeal will not be handled by anyone who was involved in any previous level of review or decision making, nor a subordinate of any such individual. - You may ask to look over the information used in making the appeal decision. - If you file an appeal, you will receive an acknowledgment letter.
-You will also receive a disposition (decision) letter in no more than 30 calendar days for standard appeal and 72 hours for an expedited (quick) appeal.
+- You have 45 calendar days to file an appeal once you have received a letter that denies, suspends, terminates, or reduces your services. - You can request a quick appeal decision if waiting 45 calendar days for a decision would cause you serious harm. - Your appeal will not be handled by anyone who was involved in making the initial decision and will be done by a person with the expertise about that particular need/service in question. - You may also ask for a medical second opinion if you were denied services. - You may ask to look over the information used in the adverse action. - If you file an appeal, you will receive an acknowledgment letter.
+You will also receive a disposition (decision) letter in no more than 45 calendar days for standard appeal and 3 business days for an expedited (quick) appeal.